Best Prime Day 2020 Apple deals: Save $150 on MacBook Air, $63 on iPad Mini

 Strike price: $129 for 38mm, $169 for 42mm

 The priciest, fastest and most feature-packed of the bunch, the Series 6 can measure your blood oxygen level and runs on the new S6 processor.
-Both 44mm models are currently on sale for $15 off -- which is Amazon's "standard" though intermittent discount on the newest Apple Watch models.
+The red and white 40mm models are currently on sale for $15 off -- which is Amazon's "standard" though intermittent discount on the newest Apple Watch models.
 Given that the Series 6 is the current top-tier model, and that it came out only last month, it's quite possible that a $15 discount is the best deal we'll see in the near term.
 That noted, the Black Friday period could bring even lower prices.
 Read our Apple Watch Series 6 review.

 Strike price: Any discount of $30 or more